Boilermaker (beer cocktail)

 A boilermaker is either of two types of beer cocktail.
 In American terminology, the drink consists of a glass of beer mixed with a shot of whiskey.

 Name

-The drink originated in Butte, Montana, in the 1890s, and was originally called a Sean O'Farrell and was served only when miners ended their shifts.
+The drink originated in Butte, Montana in the 1890s.
+It was originally called a Sean O'Farrell and was served only when miners ended their shifts.
 When the beer is served as a chaser, the drink is often called simply a shot and a beer.

-In Britain, the term boilermaker traditionally refers to a half pint of draught mild mixed with a half pint of bottled brown ale, although it also refers to the American shot and pint.
+In England, the term boilermaker traditionally refers to a half pint of draught mild mixed with a half pint of bottled brown ale.
+In the south-west of England it is also known as a 'brown split', although it also refers to the American shot and pint.
 In Scotland, a half and a half is a half pint of beer with a whisky ("a wee hawf").
 The use of these terms in Scottish and English pubs can be traced back to about 1920.

 Drinking

 There are a number of ways to drink an American beer chaser: